 I first start by consulting an appropriate cook book:

 And start by mixing the butter and sugar:

-To this mix I add two eggs, beat some more and then add some sieved self raising flour:
+To this mix I add two eggs and sieved self raising flour:

 I then whisk this until smooth.
 This is my batter: